smilerz/plex-music-rating-sync/README.md

   -c                    Clear existing cache files before starting -d, --dry             Does not apply any changes --sync [SYNC ...]
-Selects which items to sync: one or more of [tracks, playlists] --log LOG             Sets the logging level (critical, error, [warning], info, debug) --passwd PASSWD       The password for the plex user.
+Selects which items to sync: one or more of [tracks, playlists] --log LOG             Sets the logging level (critical, error, [warning], info, debug, trace) --passwd PASSWD       The password for the plex user.
 NOT RECOMMENDED TO USE!
   --token TOKEN         Plex API token.
 See Plex documentation for details --playlist-path PLAYLIST_PATH   Path to playlists directory for filesystem player